-So, if you want a guaranteed boost to your bottom line, you need to reach right in to your audience’s subconscious mind and say, “Hello friend, I think you’re going to find me insanely likeable.’
+So, if you want a guaranteed boost to your bottom line, you need to reach right into your audience’s subconscious mind and say, “Hello friend, I think you’re going to find me insanely likable.’

 Disclaimer: Your likeability factor is not something you can simply state.
-Telling people how likeable you are is a great way to demonstrate that you are, in fact, a complete knob.
+Telling people how likable you are is a great way to demonstrate that you are, in fact, a complete knob.